Weetile/SFFonts/README.md

 # Installation

 Either:
-Run the installation script by executing: `./install.sh` or execute the command `sudo cp ./apple /usr/share/fonts/` in the repository directory.
+Run the installation script by executing: `./install.sh` or execute the command `sudo cp -r ./apple /usr/share/fonts/` in the repository directory.